tomadowley/sandbox/README.md

 * Welcome to programming: where the road to hell is paved with merge conflicts.
 * Why did the developer go broke?
 Because he used up all his cache.
 * Why do programmers prefer dark mode?
 Because light attracts bugs.
+* Why do Python programmers have low self-esteem?
+Because they're constantly comparing their self to others.

 ---